 Lake Michigan doesn't have Lake Superior's rocky cliffs.
 But its many sandy reefs and shoals can snag a boat just as easily.

-annual Spring Lighthouse Festival in June.
+annual Spring Lighthouse Festival in June and Fall Lighthouse Festival in October.

 Tickets go on sale the first week of April and sell quickly.
 The most coveted ticket is the cruise to Plum Island, in the middle of the Death's Door Passage, which allows passengers to get off the boat to explore the 1895 range lights and the ruins of an 1848 lighthouse.